Keep Up With McLean!

 Ms. McElhinney began her career at McLean Hospital in 1986, and her passion for nursing continues to this day.
 Her leadership and professionalism has garnered her numerous awards and recognition.
 She is dedicated to providing the highest quality of care to patients and a supportive work environment for the staff.

-Joseph Stoklosa, MD, Clinical Director, Center of Excellence in Psychotic Disorders
+Joseph Stoklosa, MD, Clinical Director, Division of Psychotic Disorders

 Dr. Stoklosa is an instructor in psychiatry at Harvard Medical School (HMS) and the assistant program director for the MGH/McLean Adult Psychiatry Residency Training Program.
 He has earned several teaching awards from the HMS medical students, as well as from the MGH/McLean psychiatry residents.
 His research focuses on education including founding the Clinician Educator Program to train MGH/McLean residents to become clinician-educators.

-Our multidisciplinary treatment team includes psychiatrists, licensed independent clinical social workers, occupational therapists, psychiatric nurses, and community residence counselors who work with referring physicians and mental health professionals on the patient’s behalf.
+Our multidisciplinary treatment team includes psychiatrists, psychiatric nurses, clinical social workers, community residence counselors, an occupational therapist, and certified peer specialists who work with referring physicians and mental health professionals on the patient’s behalf.

-Appleton operates within the Center of Excellence in Psychotic Disorders, led by Dost Öngür, MD, PhD.
+Appleton operates within the Division of Psychotic Disorders, led by Dost Öngür, MD, PhD.

-Breakfast is continental style, and lunches and dinners are prepared by staff, with meal planning oversight from our registered dietitian.
+Breakfast is continental style, lunch is prepared or provided, and dinners are prepared by staff.
+Meal planning is overseen by our registered dietician.

 Our comfortable bedrooms offer a retreat during leisure time.
 We offer wireless internet access and have computers available for patient use.
 Appleton’s comfortable sitting and gathering areas are full of natural light and picturesque views of the surrounding area.